-Victims may be traumatized or confused.
-Deputies should:

-- (a) Recognize that a victim's behavior and actions may be affected. - (b) Provide the victim with the office's domestic abuse information handout, even if the incident may not rise to the level of a crime. - (c) Contact the appropriate crisis line on bahalf of the victim to get an available advocate.
-If applicable, contact shelters and community resources, such as the TFA. - (d) Stand by for a reasonable amount of time when an involved person requests law enforcement assistance while removing essential items of personal property. - (e) Seek medical assistance as soon as practicable for the victim if he/she has sustained injury or complains of pain. - (f) Ask the victim whether he/she has a safe place to stay.
-Assist in arranging to transport the victim to an alternate shelter if the victim expresses a concern for his/her safety or if the deputy determines that a need exists. - (g) Make reasonable efforts to ensure that children or dependent adults who are under the supervision of the suspect or victim are being properly cared for. - (h) Seek or assist the victim in obtaining an emergency order if appropriate.
+Because victims may be traumatized or confused, deputies should be aware that a victim's behavior and actions may be affected.

+(a) Victims should be provided with the office's domestic abuse information handout, even if the incident may not rise to the level of a crime.

+- (b) Victims should be alerted to any available victim advocates, shelters, and community resources. - (c) When an involved person requests law enforcement assistance while removing essential items of personal property, deputies should stand by for a reasonable amount of time. - (d) If the victim has sustained injury or complains of pain, deputies should seek medical assistance as soon as practicable. - (e) Deputies should ask the victim whether he/she has a safe place to stay and assist in arranging transportation to an alternate shelter if the victim expresses a concern for his/her safety or if the deputy determines that a need exists. - (f) Deputies should make reasonable efforts to ensure that any children or dependent adults who are under the supervision of the suspect or victim are being properly cared for. - (g) If appropriate, deputies should seek or assist the victim in obtaining an emergency order.